zerosonesfun/drcache/README.md

 - 🔒 **Privacy First**: Runs entirely locally - no tracking, no network requests

 ## Installation

+**👉 [Visit the GitHub Pages site](https://zerosonesfun.github.io/drcache/) for the easiest installation with drag-to-bookmark functionality!**

+Or manually:

 1. Copy the entire contents of `minified.js`
 2. Create a new bookmark in your browser